RRoy4/LLM-Controlled-Bot/README.md

 ## What You Need To Implement

 There are **5 files with TODOs** to complete.
-Each one already exists in the repo you've cloned, inside `scripts/` — you're not creating new files, you're opening and editing the ones that are already there.
-The ROS 2 node boilerplate — parameters, publishers, subscribers, `main()` — is already written.
-What's missing is the core logic.
+Each one already exists in the repo you've cloned, inside `scripts/`.

 | # | File | What you implement |
 |---|---|---|